eaeesti/annetatargalt/README.md

 # Anneta Targalt

-This is a new WIP version of the Anneta Targalt donation platform that will run at https://annetatargalt.ee/.
+This is the code for the Anneta Targalt donation platform that runs at https://annetatargalt.ee/.

 The backend runs on [Strapi 4](https://strapi.io/) in the `/backend` directory.

 The frontend runs on [Next.js 13](https://nextjs.org/), [HeadlessUI](https://headlessui.com/) and [TailwindCSS](https://tailwindcss.com/) in the `/frontend` directory.

-The old platform can be found at https://github.com/eaeesti/annetatargalt.
+The old platform can be found at https://github.com/eaeesti/annetatargalt-old.

 ## Setup